Choosing Between SMILE LASIK and LASIK Singapore: A Complete Guide to Better Vision

 During LASIK surgery, your eye surgeon will create a 20mm flap on your cornea to serve as a natural protective layer for the site of the operation.
 However, improper placement of the flap can cause complications like epithelial ingrowth.
 Conversely, patients who undergo the ReLEx SMILE procedure do not have to worry about such issues since the latter is a flapless eye surgery.

-ReLEx SMILE or LASIK surgery: Which is better for you?
+ReLEx SMILE or LASIK Singapore: Which is better for you?

 Related Articles